Sione Teuhema: Carolina Panthers

 Teuhema signed with the Carolina Panthers on June 11, 2019.
 However, he was released at the end of training camp on September 2, 2017.
 He spent the 2019 season on the practice roster and was signed to a futures contract for 2020.
 However, he was waived on May 29, 2020, to make room on the roster for Eli Apple.

 Frisco Fighters

 In 2021, Teuhema played for the Frisco Fighters where he had nine total tackles and one sack.

 BC Lions

 On February 28, 2022, Teuhema signed with the BC Lions.
 He made the team's active roster following training camp and played in his first CFL game on June 16, 2022, against the Edmonton Elks, where he had four defensive tackles and three sacks.
+He finished the 2022 season having played in 14 regular season games, starting in four, where he had 23 defensive tackles, four special teams tackles, and eight sacks.

+In 2023, Teuhema became a regular starter, playing and starting in 17 regular season games where he had 37 defensive tackles, seven sacks, and two fumble recoveries.

+On December 10, 2024, Teuhema was suspended for two games by the CFL violating its joint drug policy with the Canadian Football League Players' Association, after he tested positive for the banned substance Amphetamine.

+On June 6, 2025, Teuhema was again suspended by the CFL.
+On June 19, 2025, Teuhema's suspension was lifted and he rejoined the active roster.

+On August 28, 2025, Teuhema was placed on the Lions' 6-game injured list, where he spent the remainder of the 2025 CFL regular season.

 Personal life

 Teuhema was born to parents Sidney and Liliani Teuhema.
 His younger brother, Maea, played as an offensive lineman with both the LSU Tigers and Southeastern Louisiana Lions.
+On February 23, 2024, Maea signed with the BC Lions, joining Sione.
+Maea was, however, released by Lions prior to the start of the 2024 CFL season, while Sione remained with the team.